paul-stahura/zest/README.md

 And even if you never prove anything, there's value in understanding.
 In seeing beauty.
 In experiencing one of mathematics' greatest mysteries as a visual, interactive, explorable form.

-## What Professionals Say

-*"I spent twenty years studying the zeta function through equations.
-Five minutes with Zest showed me patterns I'd never noticed."*

-*"This is what I wish I'd had when I was learning complex analysis.
-Seeing the spirals makes everything click."*

-*"The way it lets you jump between different zeros—comparing their spirals instantly—that's powerful for building intuition about what's typical vs. special."*

-## The Invitation

-You don't need a PhD.
-You don't need years of training.
-You don't need to understand all the mathematical machinery behind the scenes.

-You just need curiosity and five minutes.

-**Open Zest.** Move some sliders.
-Click some points.
-Watch spirals wind.
-Notice patterns.
-Ask questions.

-Maybe you'll see something Paul missed.
-Maybe you'll see something everyone has missed.
-Maybe you'll just see beauty.

-Either way, you'll see the Riemann Zeta function the way Riemann never could—as a living, dynamic, geometric object that you can explore with your eyes and your curiosity.

-The computational microscope is ready.

-**What will you discover?**

 ---

 ## Quick Start